skuid/skuid-cli/README.md

 ## Prerequisites

-- A UNIX-based CLI, meaning you'll need to be working on a macOS or Linux machine.
+- A UNIX-based terminal, available by default when working on a macOS or Linux machine.
+Examples on macOS include iTerm2 or the Terminal application.
 - Some basic knowledge of the command line is required.
 You'll need to be able to navigate your file system with `cd` and enter the `skuid` command.
 - If pulling and pushing pages with Skuid on Salesforce...
   - You must [enable My Domain](https://help.salesforce.com/articleView?id=domain_name_overview.htm&type=5) for your Salesforce org